Live adventurously!

 I felt so vain - shamelessly celebrating myself - but some stubborn part of me insisted.

-That wall kept me going through the years when I felt defined by loss: My menopause coincided with losing my second parent and the family home, both hips (replaced) so I would never run or wear heels again, and the career that had been the essence of me for nearly thirty years.
+That wall kept me going through the years when I felt defined by loss: losing my second parent and family home, both hips (replaced) so I would never run or wear heels again, and the career that had been the essence of me for nearly thirty years.
+Without the movement my restless self craved, how could I be successful again?

 It was right, that stubborn, feisty part that usually stays quiet and out of the way.
 I was that person in those photographs - all over the world, being fabulous (one day I met two kings!)
 Remembering the person I had been kept the real me alive when most of me just wanted to hide.